 It should be noted that the suspended slab is treated exactly like a slab on grade when it comes to the use of couplings.

-In other words, don't use them.
-Always run solid lengths of tubing in areas that will ultimately be virtually inaccessible
+In other words, don't use them if possible.
+Strive to run solid lengths of tubing in areas that will ultimately be virtually inaccessible.
 The actual placement of the supply and return headers is up to the installer.
-Often both headers are located beneath the sub-floor.
-A four inch slit, about 1" wide, can be cut into the sub-floor to allow the tubing to make a long, comfortable bend to the joist cavity below.
+Often both headers are located beneath the subfloor.
+A four-inch slit, about 1" wide, can be cut into the subfloor to allow the tubing to make a long, comfortable bend to the joist cavity below.
 The headers themselves, which often run perpendicular to the joists, are fastened to the bottom of the joists with tubing straps.
-The PEX tubing, bending down from above, can tee into the $^{3}/{4}$ " copper header pipe by using one of the standard brass adaptors.
+The PEX tubing, bending down from above, can tee into the $^{3}/4$ " copper header pipe by using one of our standard brass adaptors.
 Later, the four-inch cut in the plywood can be filled in with spray foam to seal around the tubing.

-By using a long, spread out header type manifold in this fashion, the installer can create a very clean, very flexible circuit layout, especially if sleepers are used.
-The far less desirable alternative would be a small, centrally located manifold with each circuit of tubing leaving and returning from one spot in the room.
-In large zones with many circuits, that spot in the room could be at the opposite end of the house, forcing the installer to figure out how to run an unwieldy cluster of supply and return lines back to the manifold.
-So in this sense, the suspended slab with sleepers is like a floor joist installation when it comes to running supply and return headers.
+By using a long, spread out header-type manifold in this fashion, the installer can create a very clean, very flexible circuit layout, especially if sleepers are used.

+The far less desirable alternative would be a small, centrally located manifold with each circuit of tubing leaving from, and then returning to, one spot in the room.
+In large zones with many circuits, that spot in the room could be at the opposite end of the house, forcing the installer to figure out how to run an unwieldy cluster of supply and return lines back to the manifold - to say nothing of adding various lengths of "supply and return" tubing to assorted circuits and misbalancing the overall zone.
+Remember, we're trying to keep the length of every circuit in the zone within 10% of each other.

+So, in this sense, the suspended slab with sleepers is like a floor joist installation when it comes to running supply and return headers.
 In other words, it's better to bring the headers to the tubing, instead of the tubing to a single small manifold.